Month 2, Day 8, Monday 10:30 a.m.

 “Ehh.”
-Alec didn’t bother to argue with him, probably because he didn’t actually have any good justifications for his opinion, but didn’t want to admit he was wrong, either.
+Alec didn’t bother to argue with him, probably because he lacked good justifications for his opinion but didn’t want to admit he was wrong, either.

 As their little huddle dispersed and they walked toward the next class, Damien fell back from the group, tugging on Sebastien’s sleeve.
 “This is a ploy to try and trap the Raven Queen,” Damien murmured.

 “Obviously,” Sebastien said.
 “They’re not even being subtle about it.”